SUSE-Cloud/socok8s/doc/source_tech_preview/index.rst

-Welcome to socok8s repo
+Welcome to SUSE OpenStack Cloud on Kubernetes
 =======================

-This project automates the SUSE Openstack Cloud provisioning and lifecycle management on SUSE Container as a Service Platform and SUSE Enterprise Storage (SES) via Airship and a series of shell scripts and Ansible playbooks.
+The socok8s project automates SUSE OpenStack Cloud provisioning and lifecycle management on SUSE Container as a Service Platform (CaaSP) and SUSE Enterprise Storage (SES), using Airship, shell scripts, and Ansible playbooks.

-Please check on the left sidebar for content.
-If you are interested to install this software, follow the deployment guide.

 .. toctree::
    :hidden: